robric/wiki-contrail-controller/Roles-Daemons-Ports.md

 #### Service Monitor

 This process listens to configuration changes of service-template and service-instance and spawns and monitors virtual machines for services like firewall, analyzer etc. It uses nova API to spawn the virtual machines.
 In multi-node deployments it works in Active/Backup mode.
+This daemon also syncs the keystone tenants to contrail which will show up in http://contoller-ip:8082/projects

 + **Service Name** - contrail-svc-monitor
 + **Ports**